remware/react-article-list/README.md

 # React Tutorial for Commenting on articles

 Based on the React comment box example from [the React tutorial](http://facebook.github.io/react/docs/tutorial.html).
-Check there for server installation.
-In this example by Rem on the UI structure as follows:
+Check there for server installation on tutorial.
+Following example will use the UI structure:
 - HorizontalArticleThumbnailsList: a1, a2, a3, a4
 - CommentBox
 -- Comment List